battlecode/battlecode21/specs/specs.md

 We're going to try to make interesting maps with interesting scenarios, but we're not going to be evil.
 Therefore, we make the following promises about all maps:

-- it will be between 32x32 and 64x64, inclusive
+- It will be between 32x32 and 64x64, inclusive.
-- the HQ will start at an effective elevation between 2 and 5 inclusive (so its elevation may be lower, but due to the topology would not flood until the water level exceeds 2-5)
+- The HQ will start at an effective elevation between 2 and 5 inclusive (so its elevation may be lower, but due to the topology would not flood until the water level exceeds 2-5).
-- the HQ will not start adjacent to deep water (e.g. to make it impossible to protect from floods)
+- The HQ will not start adjacent to deep water (e.g. to make it impossible to protect from floods).

 ## Tiebreakers